-Climate change affects us all.
+The climate and biodiversity crisis affects us all.
 Our planet faces unsustainable rising temperatures and the destruction of natural habitats.
 But there is hope.
+Our growing community of student leaders and activists are at the forefront of climate action.

 The conference aims to inspire, upskill, and empower students to become climate leaders and is themed around three key strands: